TL;DR

 The announcements describe a problem worth solving.
 They also describe something you can build today, on a personal account, with tools that have existed since 2022.

-This is the third post in a series.
-The first covered what 1Password can replace in a developer setup — SSH keys, git signing, AWS CLI credentials, .env files.
+This is the third post in an eight-post series.
+The first covered what 1Password can replace in a builder setup — SSH keys, git signing, AWS CLI credentials, .env files.
 The second covered what an AI agent can do when it operates the vault directly — reorganizing 690 credentials in one session.
 This one is about what the vault enables when agents need to operate everything else.
+The fourth goes further: 1Password as the live trust anchor in a running authentication chain.

 The problem Unified Access is solving